 Contact Paul Davis for all your property damage needs.
-(724) 719-3414
+(724) 799-8290

-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as you possibly can.

-- Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are complete.
+- Is your house safe?
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, listed below are helpful tips to help deal with the damage:
+While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is very important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Don’t use a vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using a mop or towels.
+(Don’t use the vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
+- Carpeting: Blot wet carpet with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
-Even for a short period of time, entry by a person can create additional damage.
+- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
+Even for a small amount of time, entry by a person can cause more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid being on carpet if at all possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid walking or tracking on carpet if at all possible.
+Do not use ”DIY” home carpet cleaners.

-- Walls/Ceilings: Don’t attempt to wipe or wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wipe or wash ceilings and other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape two pieces of cheesecloth over air registers with masking tape.
+Tape double pieces of cheesecloth over air registers with masking tape.

 - Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

-If your business or home has been damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home has been damaged by storm, fire, mold, water or other disaster, Call Paul!